template12345/librdkafka/INTRODUCTION.md

 ### Producer message delivery success

-When a ProduceRequest is successfully handled by the broker and a ProduceResponse is received (also called the ack) without an error code the messages from the ProduceRequest are enqueued on the delivery report queue (if a delivery report callback has been set) and will be passed to the application on the next invocation rd_kafka_poll().
+When a ProduceRequest is successfully handled by the broker and a ProduceResponse is received (also called the ack) without an error code, the messages from the ProduceRequest are enqueued on the delivery report queue (if a delivery report callback has been set).
+Messages will be passed to the application on the next invocation rd_kafka_poll().